testpossessed/angular-cli-mock-api-seed/README.md

 First clone this repo to a folder on your local storage.

-With a terminal or command console open execute
+With a terminal or command console open and CDd to the local folder, execute

 ```
 npm start